ECTS

 Autumn

-1. Introduction to biodiversity conservation (BC): Conservation Biology definition.
+1. Introduction to biodiversity conservation (BC): definition of conservation biology.
 Why conserve biodiversity?
-Who are the main players in BC and the role of science in BC.
+Who are the main actors in BC and what is the role of science in BC?

-2. Species conservation: What are the priority species?
+2. Species conservation: Which species are priorities?
 How can species be conserved?
-How do you know if a species is "well conserved"?
+How can we know if a species is "well conserved"?

 4. Does conservation work?
-Importance of social acceptability and political commitment.
-Need for biodiversity indicators and to measure the impact of conservation.
+The importance of social acceptability and political commitment.
+The need for biodiversity indicators and measuring the impact of conservation.

-Students also complete a group assignment in which they present a BC project, around the questions: why, what, where, how, how much it costs and how to know if it's effective."
+Students also work in groups to present a BC project, addressing the following questions: why, what, where, how, how much does it cost, and how can we tell if it is effective?

 ECTS